intel/openvino-ai-plugins-gimp/Docs/user_guide_for_windows_users.md

     ![](figs/stable-diffusion_model3.png)

- - Once installation process is completed, you will see the "Install" button is updated to "Installed" and you will find the models in the drop
+ - Once installation process is completed, you will see the "Install" button is updated to "Installed" and you will find the models in the drop-down list

     ![](figs/stable-diffusion_model4.png)

     >**Notes:**